icohen90/challenge18/README.md

 # <h1 align="center">Social Neworking API</h1>

 # Description
-This application is designed as a blog style website where the user is able to create an account in order to login.
-Once logged in they are able to create a post and comment on the post as well.
-The user is also presented with the ability to view all posts.
+This application is designed as a social media startup I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

 # Table of Contents
   * [Installation](#Installation)